 How to begin e-Freight with Delta Cargo?

-- Join the IATA Multilateral Agreement for international shipments and sign two-page bilateral agreement for US Domestic Shipments
+- Join the IATA Multilateral Agreement for international shipments or sign two-page bilateral agreement for US Domestic Shipments

 In addition to traditional channels such as Cargo Interchange Message Procedures (CIMP), Delta Cargo offers customers multiple ways to exchange information electronically.